wrjodjana/obsidian-vault/computer-science/computer systems/containers.md

 Image is stored internally with large hexadecimal ID
 - `docker images` lists all images usable by containers
 - `docker images --all` lists all images, even unnamed ones
-- `docker rmi imagename` removes a single image
+- `docker rmi [image name]` removes a single image
 - `docker image prune` removes all "dangling" images
 - `docker system prune -all` both removes any stopped containers and any images that are not used by running containers

 ### Creating Containers

 Creating new containers
-- Specify the image using `docker run [image name'`
+- Specify the image using `docker run [image name]`
+- `docker run` won't connect the container to any resources other than the CPU
+-